 While some keyword mapping tools exist, such as in Website Auditor by SEO Powersuite, we find that they create more confusion than clarity.

-Something about the simplicity of a spreadsheet, and no proprietary software seems to work well for everyone – experienced SEO professionals, content managers and small business owners.
+Something about the simplicity of a spreadsheet, and no proprietary software seems to work well for everyone, from experienced SEO professionals, marketing directors, content managers, and business owners.

 If you are building a brand new website, it’s best to do keyword research and mapping at the same time.

-It will take some additional time in the set up, but you’ll be happy you did it later.
+It will take some additional time in the setup phase, but you’ll be happy you did it later.

 Leon MortonCo-Founder, Architopia

-If you have an established competitor with a similar business to yours, you can cheat here, by using a tool such as Ahrefs to see what pages bring the most amount of traffic to their website (using the “Top Pages” report).
+If you have an established competitor with a similar business to yours, you can cheat a little by using a tool such as Ahrefs to see the pages that bring the most traffic to their website.

 If you have an existing website, Ahrefs is very handy once again.
-Using the “Top Pages” report, you can see the best ranking pages from your website and the keywords that they rank for.
+Using the “Top Pages” report, you can see the best ranking pages from your website, along with the keywords that your pages rank for.

-By copying and pasting these URLs and keywords into your spreadsheet, you’ll soon get an idea of the pages or blog posts that you might want to do a “content upgrade” on.
+By copying and pasting these URLs and keywords into your spreadsheet, you’ll soon get an idea of the pages or blog posts that you might want to run through our content optimization process.